-Longer Laterals and Well Density By working to extend our laterals and drill more wells from the same pad, we not only increase the financial viability of
+Longer Laterals and Well Density

+By working to extend our laterals and drill more wells from the same pad, we not only increase the financial viability of our asset, but we reduce the amount of surface land we use.

-Connecting Production to Pipelines By ensuring our production is connected to pipelines, we reduce the need for trucks to haul our oil and water, reducing our impact on the land and wildlife.
+Connecting Production to Pipelines

+By ensuring our production is connected to pipelines, we reduce the need for trucks to haul our oil and water, reducing our impact on the land and wildlife.